TBrown211/Rapid-Prototype-1-Tristan-Ryan-Devon-/README.md

 ## Assets
 - (Penguin character asset) https://assetstore.unity.com/packages/templates/tutorials/dyp-the-penguin-174519
 - (Jet pack asset) https://assetstore.unity.com/packages/3d/props/tools/low-poly-casual-sci-fi-jet-pack-287903

-# Random idea’s that must be added for THE MEME

-- Penguin
 - (Particle effect assets) https://assetstore.unity.com/packages/vfx/particles/war-fx-5669

 ## Link of Tutorials
 - (this is inspiration for the camera positioning\) https://www.youtube.com/watch?v=qK11NTBkOz4
 - (The making of fire for the jack pack sound effects) https://www.youtube.com/watch?v=mlpS4t-cps0

+# Random idea’s that must be added for THE MEME

+- Penguin
+- The platform is melting and the Penguin is trying to escape
+-